rpdistiso/launchiine/README.md

 - Display applets like the original Wii U Menu
 - Implement Account selection when no default account is set.
 - Implement update check/no way to update games
-- Properly implement nn:sl (external storage and quick start menu)
+- Properly implement `nn::sl` (external storage and quick start menu)
 - Fix search
 - Implement all the other stuff the Wii U Menu offers (Account creation, switching between Accounts, set default account etc.)
 - Implement ways to launch the original Wii U Menu.